aseaboyer-intrax/stdclassjs/README.md

 API
 ---

-StdClass has three static methods that do all the magic.
+StdClass and any derivative constructors it creates, have the following static methods that do all the magic.

 * `extend( [ Function constructor ] )`
     * Creates a child class that inherits from the constructor that extend is being statically called on.
     * Takes an optional constructor function as an argument.
         * If no argument is given, then the parent constructor will be inherited.
+See the examples section if you're not sure what that means.
+        * Useful when you just want to create a child with overridden methods.
-    * Calls mixin to copy the `extend` and `implement` static methods to the new child class.
+    * Copies `extend`, `implement`, `neo`, and `cleanupClassHelpers` static methods to the new child class.
-    * Returns the constructor.
+    * Returns the constructor it's attached to.
 * `implement( [ Object, ... ] )`
     * Add properties to the class prototype.
     * _All_ non-null/non-undefined properties on _all_ objects passed to implement will be added to the class constructor prototype.
     * Takes 0 or more objects as arguments.
         * Passing no objects is silly, but allowed.
+    * Returns the constructor it's attached to.
+* `neo( ... )`
+    * A static shortcut for `new`.
+    * `Class.neo( ... )` is equivalent to `new Class( ... )`.
+    * Prettier when you want to immediately chain methods on a new instance or if you're using instantiation for side effects.
+    * _Does_ introduce a teeeeensy bit of overhead.
+I mean really teensy.
+Statistically insignificant.
+    * Returns a new instance of the constructor it's attached to.
+* `cleanupClassHelpers()`
+    * Removes `extend`, `implement`, `neo`, and itself from the class.
+    * This name intentionally left long to stay out of the way and because it's just here for completeness sake and I don't expect many people to use it.
+    * This does _not_ affect the prototype, so any derivatives that have already been created will also be un-affected.
-    * Returns the constructor.
+    * Returns the constructor it _was_ attached to.

+StdClass also has the following static method which it _does not_ pass along to the new constructors that it creates.

-* `mixin( Function constructor )`
+* `StdClass.mixin( [ true, ] Function constructor )`
     * Takes a required constructor function argument.
-    * Attaches the `extend` and `implement` static methods which can then be used to extend the class.
+    * Attaches the `extend`, `implement`, `neo`, and `cleanupClassHelpers` static methods to constructors that were not created by StdClass.
     * Useful for adding StdClass inheritance to classes that cannot directly inherit from StdClass.
-    * Returns the constructor.

-The `mixin` method is _not_ copied by either `mixin` or `extend`; however, it can be manually copied should you want to extend the functionality of StdClass itself.
+    * Also returns the constructor it's attached to, just in case you want to attach it to something else.

+_All_ of the above methods are completely portable.
+You can attach any of them to any function and they will just work.

 A reference to the parent class prototype is also statically attached to child constructors for convenience.